JamesByers/fireflies_led_controllers/user_manuals/Fireflies_controller_std_v1.md

 Congratulations on your new Byers-Built Fireflies LED Controller and light string!
 <br>

-This controller and light string are designed to be used indoor or out.
 I hope you enjoy using it as much as I enjoyed designing and building it for you.

 This page describes the set up and use of your new Fireflies.